Genprex Inc. (GNPX) Shares Down Despite Recent Market Volatility

-Genprex Inc. (NASDAQ: GNPX)’s stock price has decreased by -4.87 compared to its previous closing price of 1.64.
-Despite this, the company has seen a loss of -1.88% in its stock price over the last five trading days.
+Genprex Inc. (NASDAQ: GNPX)’s stock price has decreased by -14.71 compared to its previous closing price of 1.36.
+However, the company has experienced a -32.16% decline in its stock price over the last five trading sessions.

 Will You Miss Out On This Growth Stock Boom?